About SPIL, Mumbai

 Participants whose articles are considered in the entries will receive a Certificate of Participation

-Participants must send in their submissions to email@example.com before the 25th of October, 2022.
+Participants must send in their submissions to email@example.com before the extended date i.e. the 5th of November, 2022.

 1. Only a single submission may be made from each participant.